wpexpertsio/password-protected/readme.txt

 = Translations =

 If you would like to translate this plugin you can easily contribute at the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
-The stable plugin needs to be 95% translated for a language file to be available to download/update via Wordpress.
+The stable plugin needs to be 95% translated for a language file to be available to download/update via WordPress.

 == Installation ==